PCOS Treatment in Pakistan: Complete Natural Guide

 - Continue supplementation and lifestyle changes

-- Track menstrual cycle regularity (most women see improvement by month 3-4)
+- Track cycle regularity (most women improve by month 3 to 4)

 When to See a Doctor

-Natural treatment is powerful, but it’s not a replacement for medical care in every situation.
+Natural treatment is powerful, but it does not replace medical care in every case.
 See a gynaecologist or endocrinologist if:

-- You haven’t had a period for more than 3 months
+- You have not had a period for more than 3 months

-- You’re actively trying to conceive and haven’t succeeded after 6 months of natural treatment
+- You are actively trying to conceive and have not succeeded after 6 months of natural treatment

 - You develop signs of diabetes (excessive thirst, frequent urination, blurred vision)